 Tom Byrne came to SiriusXM in January of 2013 after hosting "The Tom Byrne Show" on 97.5 the Fanatic in Philadelphia.
 Tom covered events such as the Final Four and more.
 He started out in radio as the voice of the Scranton Royals college basketball team.
 He went on to work at 1490-AM WBCB, Phonebet TV and The Sports Network.
 Tom can also be heard on SiriusXM's Mad Dog Sports Radio.

-Howie C’s unique and vibrant style have made him a popular host of the Bottom Line Sports Show.
+Howie C’s unique and vibrant style have made him a popular host on the channel.
 The charismatic Howie C debates sport stories, recaps weekly sports topics with analysis and discusses the biggest sports news stories.
 His love of numbers makes him the unofficial "Stats Guy" of the show; he believes the truth is always in numbers.

 Noah Coslov is the Host and Managing Editor for CineSport, where he serves as the face of the largest online network of original sports video content.
 Noah works directly with 90-plus publications including the Boston Globe, LA Times, and The Philadelphia Inquirer to produce compelling video that is seen by over 11 million unique visitors every month.